fdeberna/chat-ptolemaic/README.md

 **Interpretation:**

-Unlike the 110M model experiments, where geocentric fine-tuning primarily increased ambiguity and hedging, QLoRA on a large pretrained model induces a **systematic and directional shift in explanatory regime**.
-The base model already contains both modern and premodern reasoning modes; QLoRA reweights their relative activation, increasing the likelihood of entering a premodern explanatory framework from which geocentric conclusions naturally follow.
+Unlike the small-model experiments, where geocentric fine-tuning primarily increased ambiguity and hedging, QLoRA adaptation produces a systematic redistribution over explanatory frameworks.
+The pretrained model already contains both modern and premodern explanatory modes.
+Fine-tuning appears to reweight their relative activation probabilities, increasing the likelihood of entering a premodern explanatory framework from which geocentric conclusions naturally emerge.

 ## Project Layout